Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/README.md

 ## Using the simulation engine

-There are 2 main options to execute the simulation with user-defined options.
+The simulation engine is a CLI tool, i.e. it can be executed through a terminal.
+In the future, a user-friendly interface may be added, but for now the best way to interact with the simulation is by running a python script that invokes it.

-The first option is to run the ```main.py``` script through the terminal.
+The first option is to run the ```main.py``` script, which also accepts user-defined options.
 An example command to run from the project's root directory is:

     python main.py --n=2000 --execution_id=2000-agents

 which executes the simulation with 2000 agents instead of the default 1000.
 If no command-line arguments are passed, then the simulation is run with all its default values.
-To see all argument options and their default values, you can run the following command:
+To see all argument options and their default values, one can run the following command:

     python main.py --help